ritushinde36/terraform-projects/Project6-RDS-module/README.md

     - Target group containing both the the EC2 instances in the private subnets
     - ALB listener attached to the ALB that forward http traffic to the Target Group
         - Requests to <ALB_DNS>/login.html are routed to the EC2 instance serving the login page.
         - Requests to <ALB_DNS>/home.html are routed to the EC2 instance serving the home page.
+    - Creates an RDS instance in the specified subnet